 “Yeah,” I replied.
 “I think I was six years old the first time my dad took me hiking there.
 Every summer since then we go hiking on Mt.
 Diablo or in one of the open space areas every other weekend.
-During the week I get together with some of my friends and we go on a walk on the trails around town or go hiking on Mt.
-Diablo.
+During the week I get together with some of my friends and we go on a walk on the trails around town or go hiking.
 This is a great area for hiking, Scott.
 You’re gonna love it.”

 “I like to go hiking too,” Frank said.
 “I’ve been on Mt.
 Diablo twice.
 One time my dad and I hiked the Eagle Peak trail.
 That’s a great hike, but there’s a lot of elevation changes so you’ve gotta be in shape.”

 “You can go online and get information about the trails,” I told them.
 “With the weather we’re having you’ll need sunscreen, a cap, and lots of water.
 And something to eat, of course.
 You’ll need a daypack or a small backpack.”

 “What are you doing this weekend, Tony?”
 Frank asked.

 “Todd and his folks are coming over for a meet-and-greet and dinner, and Todd’s going to work on my computer.
 He’s going to install some software that will help me get around the internet site blocking and tracking software my folks have installed on our home network.”

 The bus arrived at school and we got off, walked to the court next to the cafeteria, and sat at one of the tables.

 “So this software that Todd’s going to install on your PC will get around the block your folks have on your internet connection?”
 Scott asked.